 In my opinion, there are at least 3 reasons:

 We strongly believe in lean startup methodology, which fundamentally focuses on fast delivery of prototypes to test the concepts underlying a startup’s business.
 We believe Node.js helps to achieve this.

-First, by sharing model code and tests between the client (say browser) and server, which constitute a significant efficiency for developer.
+First, by sharing model code and tests between the client (say browser) and server, which constitutes a significant efficiency for a developer.

 What we also love when working with Node.js there is no mismatch between the backend and the frontend in terms of communication.
 That is, they work the same on both sides (JSON everywhere).